Welcome Volunteers!74th U.S. Women's Open Championship l Country Club of Charleston l Charleston, S.C. l May 27- June 2, 2019

 2019 U.S. Women’s Open Volunteer Program Fast Facts:

 All volunteers for the 2019 U.S. Women’s Open Championship will volunteer for a minimum of four (4) shifts with each shift lasting between five (5) to six (6) hours.
 Volunteers will not be paid wages or compensated in any other manner in exchange for their volunteer activities.

-Volunteers will be required to purchase the Volunteer Package for $85.
+Volunteers are required to purchase the Volunteer Package for $85.

 Volunteers will receive a credential for all seven (7) days of the championship, a meal voucher for each assigned shift, access to volunteer hospitality, a golf shirt, a wind jacket, a piece of headwear, a water bottle and a volunteer pin.

 Approximately 17 committees will comprise the Volunteer Program at the 2019 U.S. Women’s Open Championship.
-Committee assignments will be communicated in the Summer of 2018.
+All confirmed volunteers should have already received committee assignments, with any questions please contact the Championship Office.
 Please note, volunteers may be subject to a criminal history background check and/or Motor Vehicle Record (MVR) check based on committee assignment.

 Volunteer opportunities are largely granted on a first-come, first-served basis.
 The Championship Office will notify you if you have been selected as a volunteer.
-You can fill out the application online by clicking the link above OR you can download the application by clicking below, complete the form in its entirety and return to the attention of the 2019 U.S. Women’s Open Championship Office, 247 Country Club Lane, Charleston, SC 29412.
+You can fill out the application online by clicking the link above.

 Access Control: The Access Control Committee assists with access to various championship areas and facilities by checking for proper tickets and credentials.